jdcloudcom/en/documentation/Big-Data-&-Analytics/JD-MapReduce/Getting-Started/4-Deploy-Job.md

  -  Modify: Similar or reconfigured the deployment of the job.
  -  Pause: Pause the deployed job.
  -  Delete: Delete deleted jobs directly.
- -  Mission Details: Click the task name to jump to the task details page and view the execution history.
+ -  Mission Details: Click the task name to jump to the task details page and view the task details.
  -  Executive History: Click the task name to jump to the task details page and view the execution history.